 And then feel our way to what’s next.

-If you are worried that you’re being scammed, have a look at the ACCC’s information on dating and romance scams.
+If you are worried that you are being scammed, have a look at the ACCC’s information on dating and romance scams.
 Don’t be held hostage by scammers or by pride.
 You don’t deserve this, and there is help available.

 If you liked this post, you might like this personal piece on how we don’t need to be confident all the time.
 Or you might like to sign up for the Unveiled Stories List to get these posts as well as letters and occasionally workshop offers.
-If you’re looking for an understanding counsellor Online Globally or in-person in the Coffs Harbour or Bellingen region, then do reach out to me.
-I have a couple of openings and would love to help you.
+If you’re looking for a non-judgemental online counsellor then do reach out to me.

 Photo by Tom Swinnen from Pexels